sheldonmall/day-planner/README.md

 My website is simple to use.

-The website is not fully working as I am not able to complete all requirements.
-First, I struggled to display the HTML page correctly, then displaying saved tasks from the local storage.
+The website is fully working and I am  able to complete all requirements.
+At first, I struggled to display the HTML page correctly and displaying saved tasks from the local storage due to my logic, but got review and help from my TA.

-I will continue to debug the issue to make the code work after this assignment is submitted.
+I will continue to improve the code work after this assignment is submitted.